isaistat/Data-analysis-using-R-program/README.md

 ## Requirements

 - R (latest version recommended)
-- RStudio (optional but strongly recommended)
+- RStudio (strongly recommended)
+- ⚠️ Install R first and then RStudio not in reverse order.

 ---
 This project is intended for educational use.